 Specifies whether or not xterm should try to record the user's terminal in the system utmp log file.
+If true, xterm will not try.
+The default is "false."

 waitForMap (class WaitForMap)

 Specifies whether or not xterm should wait for the initial window map before starting the subprocess.
 The default is "false."